SUSTAINABILITY

 MIXI Group’s business is subject to various laws and regulations, as well as the guidelines, etc., of regulatory agencies.
 It is possible that MIXI Group’s business could be subject to new restrictions or that existing regulations could be strengthened as a result of the establishment or revision of these laws and regulations, the cancellation of approvals or imposition of penalties by regulatory agencies, or the establishment or revision of new guidelines or voluntary regulations.

-Accompanying the possibility that intellectual property rights which MIXI Group has not recognized could already be established or that new intellectual property rights could be established, it is possible that MIXI Group could be subject to claims for compensation for damages or injunctions due to infringement of the intellectual property rights of third parties or that there could be claims against MIXI Group for royalties for the intellectual property rights.
-Furthermore, it is also possible that the usage of intellectual properties in open-source software we use in systems development may be restricted for unforeseeable reasons.
+There is a possibility that intellectual property rights not recognized by MIXI Group have already been established or may be newly established.
+As a result, MIXI Group may be subject to claims for compensation for damages or injunctions due to infringement of the intellectual property rights of third parties or that there could be claims against MIXI Group for royalties for the intellectual property rights.
+Furthermore, in system development involving open-source software, unforeseeable reasons may impose restrictions on the use of intellectual property rights.

 7. Investment and lending-related risk